What lesson length is best?

 Do you offer group lessons?

-- No. Teaching individual students to give them full attention and tailored lessons.
+- No, all lessons are solo individual.
+Teaching individual students to give them full attention and tailored lessons.

 What type of music do students learn?

 - Classical music forms about 75% of the music genres covered.
 The remaining 25% includes jazz, blues, modern, contemporary pop, film.
 There are regular check-ins with students to explore musical tastes and their special requests to develop technique, musicality and enjoyment.
 Learn more about Piano lessons in Sutton here

 How long will it take to learn piano?